Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

     - Linq
 ---

-This post is a summary of the De-mystifying Linq session I ran on 24th January.
-The examples below were just on-the-spot examples created during the talk… The `System.Linq` namespace can seem a bit like magic, but it can be useful to demystify it by showing that it is actually just some C# code that we could write.
-In other words, the idea is absolute genius, but there is nothing in the implementation to scare us as we could write something similar.
+This post summarises the De-mystifying <abbr title="Language integrated queries">Linq</abbr> session I ran on 24th January.
+The examples were just on-the-spot code chunks I created during the talk.
+The concept was to write our own implementation of some Linq methods live during the talk.

+The `System.Linq` namespace can seem a bit like magic, but it can be useful to demystify it by showing that it is actually just some C# code that we could write ourselves.
+In other words, the idea is utter genius, but there is nothing in the implementation to scare us.
+We can easily write something similar.
 In this exercise, we’re going to write our own `Count` and `Where` implementations to show just how easy things can be.

 ## Test data

 We’re going to drive the process from tests.
-Any old `IEnumerable` will do for our tests, so we’ll just create a list of ten items to test.
+Any old `IEnumerable` will do for our tests, so we’ll create a list of ten items to test.

 ```csharp
 IEnumerable<Computer> computers = new List<Computer>